-If you want a guaranteed, sure-to-please travel destination, head on down to San Miguel de Allende.
+San Miguel de Allende is the top city in the world.
+If you want a guaranteed, sure-to-please travel destination, head on down to Mexico.

 Topping Travel + Leisure’s World’s Best Awards for two years in a row (as voted by its readers) and receiving honors by Conde Nast readers for Top Small City Outside the US as well as Friendliest City in World, San Miguel de Allende should be at the top of your travel list.

 General Ignacio Allende, a prominent leader and hero in the Mexican War of Independence, was born here and the lends his name to the town.
 Because of its location, the city and its environs served as a melting pot where Spaniards, Creoles and native tribes greatly influenced the culture.
 Exceptional examples of the exchange between European and Latin American cultures are the Sanctuary of Jesus Nazareno de Atotonilco and San Miguel’s historic city center, which have been designated as UNESCO World Heritage Sites.

 Known for its architecture, history and art, rather than the stunning ocean vistas of Mexican beach resorts, this colonial city’s allure will capture your heart.
 It certainly captured the heart of my clients and the many ex-pats who now call the city their home.

 The historic city center is a beautiful mélange of 24 blocks of narrow streets and corresponding alleys and paths.
 Its cobblestone streets, colorful buildings, local customs, and community of local artisans give it a disarming old-world charm.
 If you’re lucky, you may have the chance to see a wedding procession with the bride and groom leading a parade.

 In their travels, my clients visited a local shoe store where they bought sensible shoes for a fraction of the cost that they would have paid in the US.